 This recipe is a fantastic example of how versatile my Keto Creamy Cauliflower Mash is!
 This is a simple, hearty and comforting fish pie (coming in at 6.2g carbs per serving) and an ideal meal for the chilly evenings here in the UK.
 I have seen many stores sell ready “fish pie” mixes (usually a mix of chopped white fish, chopped salmon and chopped smoked haddock) which is handy, but I added prawns to my version to make it a wee bit fancier.
 This dish is just too lovely and I can’t wait for you to try it!
 Great with greens on the side, if desired.

 Funnyman enjoys my Cauliflower Pizza and Fathead Pizza, but sometime around summer 2018 I stumbled upon a UK company called Lo-Dough® that launched a new product.
 Their ‘bread’ pieces (look like wraps) can be used as wraps or quick pizza bases.
 At 2.2g carbs per piece and high in fibre, I thought they were a good buy.
 I encourage you to give them a try and let me know what you think.
 They are pricey so I advise placing a small order at first to see if they are for you.
-This post was not sponsored and I am happy to link to their website and share the love with my UK readers.

 This is a fantastically spicy Moroccan seafood dish that can (mostly) be prepared the day before.
 When ready to eat, you will need only 10-15 minutes in the kitchen to reheat and finish the cooking – giving you plenty more time to spend with your guests.
 If you happen to have visited Morocco and returned with the mandatory keepsake tagine, now is your time to whip it out and use it to serve the dish.
 The dish is spicy, so adjust the minced chili to your liking.